 You have data in Redis, but now you need to search it using some basic criteria.
 The general solution is to add a secondary index.
 So you create some sets, reference the data, and gg wp no re.

-But the primary entities have a TTL.
+But wait, the primary entities have a TTL.
 Now you can't guarantee your sets are referencing keys that have not expired.
-Manually checking each key and updating the set is far to expensive to be effective.
-How do you best keep your sets in sync with the data they represent?
+Manually checking each key and updating the set is far to expensive.
+How do you keep your sets in sync with the data they represent?

 This is an exact scenario I experienced when trying to model Identity Server 4 reference tokens.
-Access tokens are short lived by design, so the churn could clearly create some very large sets that were mostly filled with bad references.
+Access tokens are short lived by design, so the eviction churn would create some very large sets that are filled with dead references.

-Sorted sets are simply Redis sets that also have a weight, which weight can be used in several useful operations.
-Remember the topical one, ZREMRANGEBYSCORE, which removes items by weight range.
+ZREMRANGEBYSCORE, which removes items by weight range.
 In my case, I assigned the weight of each entry in the sorted set to the Unix timestamp expiration of the relevant access token.
-Now whenever an access token is directly created or deleted I can simply expire entries out of the associated sorted set with ZREMRANGEBYSCORE.
+Now whenever an access token is directly created or deleted I can simply evict entries in the associated sorted set with

 Admittedly this is not flawless, as it is possible for an access token to slip by if a user does not request a new one for a client and chooses to expire all issued access tokens for that client.
 The sorted sets are maintained by user activity, so this would be unlikely.
-And if it does occur, at the very least the sorted set has been historically groomed so it would not contain an unseemly number of de-referenced access tokens.
-Acceptable losses to have a few keys that don't quite map instead of nearly all of them.
+And if it did occur, the sorted set has been historically groomed so it would not contain an unseemly number of de-referenced access tokens.
+In all, acceptable to have a maybe few keys that do not map instead of nearly all of them.